jfcloutier/karma_agency/notes/cognition_actor.md

     * A CA selects the more recently successful policies more often (it will also try others in case they might be better)
   * A CA emits a goal-free intent to observe what happens (babbles)
     * when given the opportunity
-      * all fitness levels are high and the CA is not involved in a parent's intent
+      * all wellbeing levels are high and the CA is not involved in a parent's intent
     * or when necessary
       * the CA lacks beliefs (because the umwelt does not change) and thus affordances

 ## Attention

-* A belief, being a trend, is associated with a fitness/pleasantness trend (better, worse, same, unclear)
+* A belief, being a trend, is associated with a wellbeing/pleasantness trend (better, worse, same, unclear)
-  * A CA remembers the ambient fitness at each time frame
+  * A CA remembers the ambient wellbeing at each time frame
-* A CA normally does not intend to validate/invalidate beliefs when fitness trends not far enough from neutral
+* A CA normally does not intend to validate/invalidate beliefs when wellbeing trends not far enough from neutral
-* Higher-level beliefs are more likely to be associated with clear fitness trends than lower-level beliefs
+* Higher-level beliefs are more likely to be associated with clear wellbeing trends than lower-level beliefs
-  * This drives the SOM to add levels until clear fitness trends appear
+  * This drives the SOM to add levels until clear wellbeing trends appear
-  * Afforded control over fitness makes up fo resource consumption from adding levels to the SOM
+  * Afforded control over wellbeing makes up fo resource consumption from adding levels to the SOM

-## Regulating (to respond to fitness measures)
+## Regulating (to respond to wellbeing measures)

-* The agent's fitness actors (fullness, integrity and engagement) each keep track of an agent fitness measure.
+* The agent's wellbeing actors (fullness, integrity and engagement) each keep track of an agent wellbeing measure.
   * The agent starts life with highest fullness, highest integrity and lowest engagement (all initially broadcasted)
-* When a measure changes, the fitness actor emits an event listened to by all CAs (and meta-CAs)
+* When a measure changes, the wellbeing actor emits an event listened to by all CAs (and meta-CAs)
 * In each time frame, a CA responds to the latest brodacasted measure while its high or low
 * It responds to
   * low fullness by